Angevon-1/manual_baldursgate2_angevon/docs/faq.md

 - Acorns (MISC4N) - give these to the dryads for a check
 - Chapel Key (KEY07) - opens some areas in the ruins
 - Firkraag Prison Key (KEY09) - required to save the child from the cell
-- Samia's Key (KEY21) - opens the tomb of King Strom III
+- Samia's Key (KEY21) - opens the tomb of King Strohm III
 - Mask of King Strohm III (KEY20) - needed to see and defeat the invisible enemy in the tomb

 Umar Hills